navsharmxaa/UN-Clips/README.md

 - **Frontend**: HTML/CSS with Bootstrap 5 and Jinja2 templates
 - **Backend**: Python + FastAPI
 - **Video Processing**:
+  - YouTube Data API for video metadata and streaming URLs
-  - `pytube` for YouTube video download
+  - `ffmpeg` for video downloading and processing
   - `moviepy` for video editing and audio synchronization
   - `OpenCV` (cv2) for face detection and tracking
 - **Deployment**: Render.com (containerized app)